- What is SlapStart?

 Can start-up teams help articles go viral? <top>

 Yes!
 We noticed some articles gain much more traffic over time than others.
-Top articles reach 10K+ views, while many remain in the hundreds.
+Top articles reach thousands of views, while many remain in the hundreds.
 We attempt to write the best review a site will ever receive, but we also want to do everything we can to ensure interested readers find them.
 Here are ways teams can increase readership of their featured article.

 - Have the team submit, like, share, and upvote the article on the major social networks.
 Buttons are on the article page.